 - Engineering Program Selection

-- Rank the engineering programs that you would like to be considered for.
+- Rank the engineering programs for which you would like to be considered.

 - Academic Profile

 - Detail your secondary and post-secondary course information, including standardized tests.

 - Interest in PEY Co-op

 - You can now indicate your interest in PEY Co-op on the Engineering Applicant Portal.
 Select “yes” if you plan to participate in PEY co-op during your undergraduate degree.
 Your answer will not affect your admission decision in any way.